sillsdev/l10nsharp/README.md

 ## Working on UI related files

-The L10NSharp project uses SDK style .csproj files which doesn't allow to use the Designer in Visual Studio 2017.
+The L10NSharp project uses SDK style .csproj files which don't allow the Designer to be used in Visual Studio 2017.
+There is a
-There is a `src\L10NSharp\L10NSharp-Designer.csproj` file which uses the old .csproj style and thus allows to edit the files in the designer.
+`src\L10NSharp\L10NSharp-Designer.csproj` file which uses the old .csproj style and thus allows the programmer to edit the files with the Designer in Visual Studio 2017.